Charles James Blomfield: Later life

 In 1856 he was permitted to resign his bishopric due to ill health, retaining Fulham Palace as his residence, with a pension of £6,000 per annum.

 Blomfield is buried in the churchyard of All Saints Church, Fulham, London and a memorial to him, by George Richmond, can be seen at Saint Paul's Cathedral along the south wall of the ambulatory.
 His grave has long-since had the surrounding railings removed.
 Blomfield Road in Maida Vale is named after him.

 Published works

-His published works, exclusive of those above mentioned, consist of charges, sermons, lectures and pamphlets, and of a Manual of Private and Family Prayers.
+His published works, beside those above mentioned, consist of charges, sermons, lectures and pamphlets, and a Manual of Private and Family Prayers.
 He was a frequent contributor to the quarterly reviews, chiefly on classical subjects.

 Personal life

 Blomfield married Anna Maria Heath on 6 November 1810 at Hemblington, Norfolk and they had six children: